 Edward was very critical of the lack of support his mother had given him.
 It is also thought that Edward was annoyed that she had in her possession jewels that belonged to the crown.
 As a punishment Edward temporarily confiscated her property in Winchester.

 1044 (23rd January)

 Having spent very little of his life in England, Edward did not have much support among the nobility.
 To assure the loyalty of Earl Godwin of Wessex he negotiated a a marriage with the Earl’s daughter, Edith of Wessex

 1045 (23rd January)

-Godwin and his sons returned at the head of an army.
-Edward was unable to raise sufficient forces to challenge the Godwin family and so had to negotiate a truce.
-It was agreed that Godwin and his sons could return and their lands would be restored.
+Earl Godwin and his sons returned at the head of an army.
+King Edward the Confessor was unable to raise sufficient forces to challenge the Godwin family and so had to negotiate a truce.
+It was agreed that Godwin and his sons could return to England and their lands and titles would be restored.
 Edith was restored as Queen and Edward also agreed to drastically reduce his Norman advisers.